A March of Liberty

 - shows how cases played out in society and how constitutional growth parallels changes in American culture

 - contains in-depth analyses of the intellects and personalities of the Supreme Court justices who made these influential decisions

 About the Author(s)

-MU: Emeritus Professor of History and Public Policy at Virginia Commonwealth University; co-author of Documents of American Constitutional and Legal History, Volumes 1 & 2, 2e (OUP, 2001).
-PF: Chapman Distinguished Professor of Law at Albany Law School, co-author of Documents of American Constitutional and Legal History, Volumes 1 & 2, 2e (OUP, 2001) and American Legal History, 3e (OUP 2004).
+Melvin Urofsky is Emeritus Professor of History and Public Policy at Virginia Commonwealth University.
+He is the co-author of Documents of American Constitutional and Legal History, Volumes 1 & 2, Second Edition (OUP, 2001).